fradelg/phd-thesis/tracking/camera.md

 ## Calibration

 Intrinsics parameters for a given camera can be computed using the algorithm from @zhang2000flexible implemented by OpenCV.
-Lens transforms a point $r$ in the theoretical image plane into a point $r'$  over the real image plane according to the FOV-model explained by @devernay2001straight.
-The next equations explains how distortions affects pixel coordinates:
+Lens transforms a point $r$ in the theoretical image plane into a point $r'$ over the real image plane according to the FOV-model as it was explained by @devernay2001straight.
+The next equations describe how distortions affect pixel coordinates:

 $$ \mathbf{P} \left(\begin{array}{c} x \\ y \\ z \\ 1 \end{array} \right) = \left(\begin{array}{c} u_0 \\ v_0 \end{array} \right) + \left[\begin{array}{cc} f_u & 0 \\ 0 & f_v \end{array} \right]\frac{r'}{r} \left(\begin{array}{c} x/z \\ y/z \end{array} \right)$$
 $$ r = \sqrt{\frac{x^2 + y^2}{z^2}} $$